 This oxidation is normally handled by antioxidants which prevent free radicals from damaging brain cells.
 With traumatic brain injury the antioxidants normally present in brain cells are insufficient to prevent brain cell damage or death (apoptosis).

-Studies have found that metabolic markers such as ATP/ADP ratio, NADH/NAD+ ratio, and N-acetylaspartate (NAA) levels all decrease after repeated concussions.
+Studies have found that metabolic markers such as the ATP/ADP ratio, NADH/NAD+ ratio, and N-acetylaspartate (NAA) levels all decrease after repeated concussions.
 Mitochondrial oxidative function is downregulated by as much as 10 days after injury.[xviii]

 Animal studies have found that after TBI, the brain experiences a reduction in creatine (Cr), NAA, phosphatidylcholine (PC), and in the ATP/ADP ratio.
 And these findings were later confirmed in athletes with concussion.[xix]
 All of which can be helped with nootropics that we’ll explore later in this post.